 We Laughed So Hard…

 Who knew Icelanders had such a wicked sense of humor?
 Ari Eldjarn’s stand up will have you in stitches with his spot on send up of Scandinavian stereotypes.
 While in Reyjkavik, we enjoyed an up-close-and-personal gig in the living room of an Icelandair Stopover Buddy.
-Eldjarn, a former Icelandair flight attendant, is now a Buddy in the Stopover program.
+Eldjarn, a former Icelandair flight attendant, performs as part of the Stopover program.
 Be sure to catch his show live around Reykavik, or on one of his worldwide tours.
 March 12 through the 17th he’ll be at the Soho Theatre in London for his “Pardon my Icelandic” show.
 Eldjarn’s hilarious observations and insights into fatherhood, the size of Iceland (pop 380,000), and his time as a flight attendant are sure to bring the house down.

 Stylish Nights, Northern Lights